 9. A unique taste of the Bauhaus, Tel Aviv

-In its centenary year Bauhaus will be celebrated across Germany, but if you’re keen to encounter the movement’s best examples further afield, head to Tel Aviv.
-The coastal Israeli city is home to one of the best-preserved collections of Bauhaus and International Style architecture in the world, with more than 4,000 Bauhaus-style buildings constructed in the city by German-Jewish architects fleeing Europe between 1920 and 1940.
-The Bauhaus Center organises excellent tours of the best of them, most in the centrally located White City (a UNESCO World Heritage Site).
+In its centenary year, the Bauhaus will be celebrated across Germany but, if you’re keen to encounter the movement’s best examples further afield, head to Tel Aviv.
+The coastal Israeli city is home to one of the best-preserved collections of Bauhaus and International Style architecture in the world, with more than 4000 Bauhaus-style buildings constructed in the city by German-Jewish architects fleeing Europe between 1920 and 1940.
+The Bauhaus Center organises excellent tours of the best of them, most in the centrally located White City (a UNESCO World Heritage site).
 Elsewhere, the city is a great year-round destination for a weekend break or longer.
 From the ancient port of Jaffa to the 14km of Mediterranean beaches, and with first-class museums, galleries, gardens and parks, it offers something for everyone.

 10. Matera and Basilicata, Italy

 The word about Puglia’s delicious cucina povera is well and truly out, but neighbouring region Basilicata gets far less attention.
 That’s all set to change with its main attraction, Matera, designated Europe’s second Capital of Culture for 2019.
-More than 3,000 caves here have been inhabited since the Paleolithic age, with many turned into rock churches in the 8th century.
-The town built on top of these caves dramatically rises from a ravine and makes for an utterly fascinating – if stamina-testing – day of exploration.
-Rest up on of the region’s two coasts – the Ionian to the east, the Tyrrhenian to the west – while also enjoying the three national parks and arresting towns such as Melfi and Venosa in between.
+More than 3000 caves here have been inhabited since the Palaeolithic age, with many turned into rock churches in the 8th century.
+The town, built on top of these caves, dramatically rises from a ravine and makes for an utterly fascinating – if stamina-testing – day of exploration.
+Rest up on one of the region’s two coasts – the Ionian to the east, the Tyrrhenian to the west – while also enjoying the three national parks and arresting towns such as Melfi and Venosa in between.

 Help stretch your holiday money with commission free currency and if you’re a Boundless member, enjoy exclusive improved top-up rates.